beltoforion/stellarium-to-video/README.md

 https://user-images.githubusercontent.com/2202567/184002878-0f915485-8a63-49ae-8221-273f61b2c728.mp4

 # Prerequisites:
-In order to use this script [Stellarium](https://stellarium.org) and [ffmpeg](https://www.ffmpeg.org/) must be installed.
-You will also need [vlc](https://www.videolan.org/vlc/) if you want to use the -s option.
+In order to use this script [Stellarium](https://stellarium.org), [ffmpeg](https://www.ffmpeg.org/) and [vlc](https://www.videolan.org/vlc/) need to be present on your system.
+You must also make sure that the location of their executables is in the global search path!
+This is automatically the case when you are on Linux on Windows however you have to manually add the corresponding folders to the PATH environment variable.

 # Command Line Options: